Silver Shortage? Supply Deficit & Visible Inventory

 All identified silver held in major tracked vault systems.
 Total visible inventory is broader than available visible inventory; it includes metal allocated to ETFs, private owners, or non-registered vault categories.

 An estimate of silver more relevant to potential delivery or industrial availability.
 Excludes ETF-allocated metal and non-registered COMEX eligible stocks.
-This is not a guarantee of availability; it is a stricter estimate of what could potentially be sourced from tracked vaults.
+This is not a guarantee of availability; it is a stricter estimate of the visible inventory cushion that could potentially matter for delivery or industrial tightness.

-Yes.
-According to World Silver Survey 2026 data, silver demand has exceeded supply every year since 2021.
+It depends what "shortage" means.
+The world is not out of silver, and metal still trades every day.
+But according to World Silver Survey 2026 data, silver demand has exceeded supply every year since 2021.
+In that sense, there is a structural silver shortage or deficit.
 The shortfall must be met from existing above-ground stocks, including exchange inventories, ETF holdings, and private stockpiles.
-A deficit does not mean silver is about to run out, but persistent deficits gradually reduce available metal and can increase the market's sensitivity to demand shocks or inventory drawdowns.
+Persistent deficits gradually reduce available metal and can increase the market's sensitivity to demand shocks or inventory drawdowns.

 How Big Is the Silver Supply Deficit?